ChrisPenner/ChrisPenner.github.io/site/drafts/update-monad.md

 interesting, there are a few things it handles quite elegantly that might be a bit awkward to do in other ways.

+Heads up; this probably isn't a great post for absolute beginners, you'll want to have a decent understanding of [monoids](https://wiki.haskell.org/Monoid) and how [StateT](https://wiki.haskell.org/State_Monad) works before you dive in here.

 For readers who've spent a bit of time in Javascript land you may notice that the Update Monad is basically a formalization of the [Flux architecture](https://www.dotnetcurry.com/reactjs/1356/redux-pattern-tutorial),